If you haven’t set up your developer environment, please do so before continuing with this section.

 make stopin the server repository, then run

-make check-styleto check your syntax and
+make check-styleto check your syntax.

 make runwill run the server, symlink your mattermost-webapp folder and start a watcher for the web app